 claire churchhouse, phd

-senior computational biologist & group leader
+senior computational scientist & group leader

 Claire completed a doctorate in the department of Statistics at Oxford University under the supervision of Jonathan Marchini, and came to the Broad Institute in 2012 as a postdoc with David Altshuler.
 In early 2015 Claire joined the Neale group as Scientific Advisor, responsible for helping to drive the scientific strategy of the group and for supporting all group members across a diverse range of projects.

 Alex's strength is being Canadian.
 His weakest is not replying to emails requesting he write a bio for this site.